banner-bg

 To determine if a child qualifies for a 504 plan, they need to be evaluated by a team of qualified professionals who consider the best accommodations for the child.
 The evaluation includes a review of the child's work, medical records, evaluation reports, direct observation of the child, an interview with the child, their parent, and school personnel, and other assessments.

-After an evaluation, a 504 team meeting is held to discuss possible accommodations for the child.
-The 504 team consists of the child's parent, a 504 coordinator, and someone who can talk about the child’s abilities and skills, such as a teacher or counselor.
-In addition, if health services are requested as part of the child's 504 plan, a school nurse or other health professional should also be a member of the 504 team.
+After an evaluation, a 504 plan team meeting is held to discuss possible accommodations for the child.
+The 504 plan team consists of the child's parent, a 504 plan coordinator, and someone who can talk about the child’s abilities and skills, such as a teacher or counselor.
+In addition, if health services are requested as part of the child's 504 plan, a school nurse or other health professional should also be a member of the 504 plan team.

 504 plan vs. IEP

-In addition to a 504 plan, some children with disabilities qualify for an Individualized Education Plan (IEP), a blueprint, or plan for a child's special education experience at school.
+In addition to a 504 plan, some children with disabilities qualify for an Individualized Education Plan (IEP), a blueprint or plan for a child's special education experience at school.
 The eligibility criteria for a 504 plan differs from an IEP.

 504 plan